DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ```csharp
 public GameObject bulletPrefab;
 ```
 Save that and head back to Unity.
 If you click on the player prefab you will see the new variable under the PlayerShoot script.
 Drag the bullet prefab into that slot.
-This way when we run our game the variable `bulletPrefab` inside of the `PlayerShoot` script.\
+This way when we run our game the variable `bulletPrefab` inside the `PlayerShoot` script.\
 Go back into our shooting script.\
-We are now going to replace the `Debug.Log`'s inside of our `Update` function with spawning a bullet.
+We are now going to replace the `Debug.Log`s inside our `Update` function with spawning a bullet.
 To spawn a prefab we can use the ["Instantiate"](https://docs.unity3d.com/ScriptReference/Object.Instantiate.html) function from Unity.\
-The `Instantiate` function takes three arguements.
+The `Instantiate` function takes three arguments.
 The first is the actual prefab we'd like to create.
 Next it needs a `Vector3` containing the XYZ coordinates of the new objects Transform.
 The third defines the rotation of the object as a ["Quaternion"](https://docs.unity3d.com/ScriptReference/Quaternion.html).\
 Here we've omitted the other `if` statements as they are trivial.

 ```csharp